tomcam/ec2-linuxami-adduser/README.md

 If you see it, it means you didn't [set permissions](#set-permissions).

-* Just return to the [set permissions](#set-permissions) and repeat your steps from there.
+* Just return to the [set permissions](#set-permissions) and repeat your steps from there, starting with the `chmod 600 ~/.ssh/coolio.pem` part.

-## Investigate: should I create a temp password for the new user?
+## Investigate: Create a temp password for the new user?